US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 Attack was coordinated between Israel and US

+“Active and serious negotiations have yet again been undermined,” Oman’s Foreign Minister Badr al-Busaidi said in a post on X. Al-Busaidi, a key mediator in the nuclear talks, traveled to Washington on Friday to meet with Vice President JD Vance.

+“Neither the interests of the United States nor the cause of global peace are well served by this," al-Busaidi said.
+"And I pray for the innocents who will suffer.
+I urge the United States not to get sucked in further.”

-Israel said the operation was carried out as a “broad, coordinated, and joint operation against the regime” that has been planned for months between the Israeli and U.S. militaries.
+Israel said the operation has been planned for months between the Israeli and U.S. militaries.

 Trump, in justifying the military action, claimed that Iran has continued to develop its nuclear program and plans to develop missiles to reach the U.S.